Ocisra/TrackTime/README.md

-  -H, --hour                          Display the uptime in hours -m, --minute                        Display the uptime in minutes -s, --second                        Display the uptime in seconds -j, --jiffy                         Display the uptime in jiffies -f, --default-time-format           Display the uptime in default format -g, --greater-uptime-than <time>    Display only the processes with a greater uptime than <time> seconds -l, --lower-uptime-than <time>      Display only the processes with a lower uptime than <time> seconds
+  -H, --hour                          Display the uptime in hours -m, --minute                        Display the uptime in minutes -s, --second                        Display the uptime in seconds -j, --clock-tick                    Display the uptime in clock ticks -f, --default-time-format           Display the uptime in default format -g, --greater-uptime-than <time>    Display only the processes with a greater uptime than <time> seconds -l, --lower-uptime-than <time>      Display only the processes with a lower uptime than <time> seconds